-Prescription drugs are drugs and medications that, by law, require a prescription from a licensed healthcare provider before it can be filled by a pharmacy.
-They are different than over-the-counter drugs, which do not require a prescription and which are generally not covered by insurance.
+Prescription drugs are drugs and medications that, by law, require a prescription from a licensed healthcare provider before they can be filled by a pharmacy.

 What are prescription drugs ?